Single-unit study

 EFB229 Macroeconomics

 Macroeconomics is one of the key fields in economics.
-It is a study of economic aggregates, such as GDP, inflation and unemployment rates, economic growth and income distribution, etc. A major focus of macroeconomics is on economic policies that affect these aggregate measures.
-The unit goes beyond the basic overview of the workings of the economy and provides an in-depth analysis of fundamental macroeconomic ideas.
+It is a study of economic aggregates, such as GDP, inflation and unemployment rates, economic growth and income distribution.
+A major focus of macroeconomics is on economic policies that affect these aggregate measures.
+The unit goes beyond the basic overview of the workings of the economy and provides you with an in-depth analysis of fundamental macroeconomic ideas.
 It also develops the capabilities and skills to equip you with a deeper understanding of the macroeconomic policies and their applications in the real world.

 EFB231 Economics

 Economics studies the efficient use and distribution of scarce resources.
 It is concerned with how people make decisions and interact in markets.
 Economics examines the role of government in either obstructing or improving market outcomes and the effect of those decisions on the well-being of society.
 Economics also studies the economy as a whole and key issues explored in this unit include economic growth, inflation, unemployment and international trade.
 In studying these issues economists can understand how to manage the economy for the good of its citizens.
-In this unit students develop an understanding of the key principles and tools that economists use to interpret and critically analyse economic policies that impact on Australia and the global economy.
+In this unit you develop an understanding of the key principles and tools that economists use to interpret and critically analyse economic policies that impact on Australia and the global economy.

 USB141 Building Construction